ra314/metamorphosizing-organisms/README.txt

 EVERYTHING ABOVE HAS BEEN DONE https://old.reddit.com/r/learnprogramming/comments/2khyfd/javaoop_question_im_working_a_pokemon_project/cllsv59/

+TO FIX
+When it's not your turn as a player if you provide input that is not white space (space or newline), then this input counts when you start your next turn and if the input is malformed, then the server crashes.
+Make sure that this kind of input is ignored.

+Add color to the pinrint of the grid for each type of mana.

 NB
 Make sure to use the public IP when binding when playing over hamachi.